 - Balance Sheet Total (in EUR Million): 13,414.8

 - Annual Net Profit (2016): 63.1 million

 Established in 1919 as Banque Générale du Luxembourg (BGL), it went on to become a subsidiary of BNP Paribas Fortis SA/NV in 2009.
-Banque Générale du Luxembourg (BGL) banks in Luxembourg offer a wide range of financial services to individuals, businesses and institutional investors, some of which include retail and corporate banking, wealth management and corporate and institutional banking along with an array of international financial services to meet diverse needs of their customers.
-This BGL BNP Paribas S.A banks in Luxembourg boasts of long-term credit rating of A1 (upper medium grade) by Moody’s, providing it a competitive edge as a global lender of repute.
+Banque Générale du Luxembourg (BGL) banks in Luxembourg offer a wide range of financial services to individuals, businesses, and institutional investorsInstitutional InvestorsInstitutional investors are entities that pool money from a variety of investors and individuals to create a large sum that is then handed to investment managers who invest it in a variety of assets, shares, and securities.
+Banks, NBFCs, mutual funds, pension funds, and hedge funds are all examples., some of which include retail and corporate banking, wealth management, and corporate and institutional banking, along with an array of international financial services to meet diverse needs of their customers.
+This BGL BNP Paribas S.A.bank in Luxembourg boasts of Moody’s long-term credit rating of A1 (upper-medium grade), providing it a competitive edge as a global lender of repute.